antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-27-creating-a-stress-free-tax-solution-for-u-s-expats.md

 <img  src="/img/uploads/2019/01/websitegraphic-200x300.png" alt="" width="200" height="300" srcset="/img/uploads/2019/01/websitegraphic-200x300.png 200w, /img/uploads/2019/01/websitegraphic.png 600w" sizes="(max-width: 200px) 100vw, 200px" />

 _‘’I never thought filing taxes could be this simple!
-I was so stressed out trying to figure out everything on my own for the first time, but with My Expat Taxes, I didn&#8217;t have to worry at all.
-Nathalie was beyond helpful, and I&#8217;d readily recommend doing your taxes with My Expat Taxes to anyone for easy and hassle-free filing!
+I was so stressed out trying to figure out everything on my own for the first time, but with My Expat Taxes, I didn't have to worry at all.
+Nathalie was beyond helpful, and I'd readily recommend doing your taxes with My Expat Taxes to anyone for easy and hassle-free filing!
 Thanks again!’’ -Amber C, Vienna, Austria_

 The MyExpatTaxes software guides the user to walk through a set of simple questions to determine their tax profile.
 Once all the information is in the software prints out all your numbers and info onto the correct forms that you need to submit to the IRS.
 And that’s it!
 For simple tax profiles, this process takes 30 minutes or less, and MyExpatTaxes even got reports on people getting their U.S. taxes done in less than half that time!